No matter what your WordPress website is about, you need a contact form so that your visitors can get in touch with you.

 Like WPForms, you can create basic contact forms for free, but then the paid versions also offer a lot of extra functionality, like payment processing, email marketing, and a lot more.

-However, whereas WPForms only offers a few different premium versions, Ninja Forms lets you pick-and-choose individual add-ons as needed.
+However, whereas WPForms only offers a few different premium versions, Ninja Forms lets you pick and choose individual add-ons as needed.

 Price: Limited free version.
 Purchase individual extensions, or bundles start at $99.